tavasyaa/personalwebsite/README.md

 ### Made with Sass and Materialize

 #### To do:
 Get rid of all extra SCSS, CSS files
+The navbar is way too fat
+Make responsive -- S, m, l for columns